 On November 8, 2016, Massachusetts voters approved an initiative legalizing the cultivation and sale of recreational marijuana in the Commonwealth.
 In accordance with M.G.L. c.
-94G and its implementing regulations 935 CMR 500, Worcester is required to facilitate the establishment of up to 15 regulated Marijuana Retailers.
+94G and its implementing regulations 935 CMR 500, Worcester is required to facilitate the establishment of 15 regulated Marijuana Retailers.

 In response, the City has adopted or proposed the following:

 The City of Worcester issued a Request For Interest (RFI) as a process for reviewing adult use marijuana establishments seeking community host agreements.
 The deadline for Round 1 submissions was August 24, 2018.
 Applications for cultivation, microbusiness, product manufacturing, transportation and testing lab licenses continue to be accepted on a rolling basis.